vikingeducation/assignment_data_modeling/README.md

 B1)
 Goals: track your courses and lessons
-Entities: courses & lessons
+Entities: courses, lessons, and authors
 Attributes, type and constraints: see below
 Relationships: A course has many lessons, in a given order.
 A single lesson can be part of multiple courses.

 Tables: (include date created and updated columns for each) Course table with primary key (integer, unique, required), title (short string, unique, required), and description (medium length string, unique, required)

-Lesson table with primary key (integer, unique, required), title (short string, unique, required), and text (unlimited length string, required)
+Lesson table with primary key (integer, unique, required), title (short string, unique, required),  text (unlimited length string, required)

 CourseLesson join table with Course and Lesson primary keys, and a third column giving the order of this lesson in this course (integer, unique per course, required)

+Author table with primary key, first name, last name, email

+AuthorLesson join table needing compound key for both author and lesson.

 B2)
 Goals: track your data
 Entities: Users, Cities, States, Countries, Genders Attributes, type and constraints: Users have all other entities as attributes, plus profile, firstname, lastname, email, age, and any other demographics collected.